ahiru-t3ch/ahiru-t3ch/README.md

 - Launch a Mirco SAAS in 2025 and drink :beer:

 # My current project
-- Create a opensource template with essential functionnalities to launch a SAAS :bug:
+- Create a opensource boilerplate with essential functionnalities to launch a SAAS :bug:
   - [farm-docker-template](https://github.com/ahiru-t3ch/farm-docker-template)

 # My odl projects